 - A share contains a nice amount of fruit each week for two fruit-loving adults (who each eat about 1 or 2 pieces of fruit per day) or for a small family.
 If you have a larger family, eat a lot of fruit, or tend to do a lot of entertaining, you may wish to consider buying an additional share.

-- The number of pieces of fruit and weight of the share will vary, based on the fruits available (grapes & plums vs. Asian pears, for example), but we stick with the above guidelines to provide a nice selection.
-Total weight typcially ranges between 7 and 8.5 pounds during the main fruit season.
+- The number of pieces of fruit and weight of the share will vary, based on the fruits available (plums vs. Asian pears, for example), but we stick with the above guidelines to provide a nice selection.
+Weight of share is about 8 pounds a week, depending on fruits available.

-- Fruit Share members also have the opportunity to buy extra fruit if they need it.
+- Most Fruit Share members also have the opportunity to order and buy extra fruit if they need it.